Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 Redmi Note 9 Pro is priced at Rs.
-29,999 for 6GB/128GB variant and only Interstellar Black color finish is available right now in Nepal.
+29,999 for the 6GB/128GB variant and only Interstellar Black color finish is available right now in Nepal.
 You can buy Redmi Note 9 Pro easily from Official Xiaomi showrooms and Retail stores.

 As we discussed in the review above Redmi Note 9 Pro is a good deal in the price range.
 If the company would have gone for Super AMOLED or just AMOLED display then it would have been much better.
 But as we know compromises must be made in this mid-range section, so this could be the one.
-Read the review of Samsung M31, which comes with a SAMOLED display and a 6000mAH battery.
+Read the review of the Samsung M31, which comes with a SAMOLED display and a 6000mAH battery.

-Center confined punch-hole design, Snapdragon 720G chipset, Adreno 618 GPU, 6GB RAM, 5020mAh size battery, 18W Fast charging are the benefits.
+Center confined punch-hole design, Snapdragon 720G chipset, Adreno 618 GPU, 6GB RAM, 5020mAh size battery, and 18W Fast charging are the benefits.
 The gaming performance is also good so PUBG players or heavy gamers might love it.
 Comparing the compromises and the extra benefits sound good enough to me in this price range.